Disaster relief and recovery

 The IRS has released preliminary information regarding relief for taxpayers and tax preparers in areas affected by Hurricane Florence.

 Employers have several tax-advantaged methods for providing financial support to employees impacted by hurricanes or other major disasters.

 Passthrough investors whose K-1s come from entities located in covered disaster areas may be afforded tax relief.

-See the pages below for a complete listing of RSM insights and information about each of these recent disasters
+See the pages below for all RSM insights and information pertaining to specific qualifying events